How to Make a Simple Benchtop Router Table (With Table Fence)

 Having a router table in the workshop is definitely useful.
 It allows you to make cuts you couldn’t do using a router alone.
 Cutting on a router table is easier, is faster and the resulting cuts are precise.
-You can easily cut joinery – slots, dados, rabbets, and others.
+You can easily cut joinery – slots, dados, rabbets, bevels, and others.

 However, a full-size router table can get costly.
-Really costly… And is the extra money spent really worth it?
+Really costly… And honestly, is the extra money spent really worth it?

-If you are a woodworking beginner or a DIYer, you can turn your hand router into a simple benchtop router table and take advantage of the same benefits, that a full-size router table offers.
+If you are a woodworking beginner or a DIYer like me, you can turn your hand router into a simple DIY router table for your table top and take advantage of the same benefits, that a full-size router table offers.
+Plus, the money you spend on materials is a fraction of what a full-size router table would cost.

 How to make a benchtop router table.
 Homemade router table.